-PricewaterhouseCoopers LLP has served as the independent auditors for the Company since August 1, 2006 and acted as the Company's independent auditors for the financial year ended December 31, 2018.
+PricewaterhouseCoopers LLP has served as the independent auditors for the Company since August 1, 2006 and acted as the Company's independent auditors for the financial year ended December 31, 2019.
 The chart below sets forth the total amount billed to the Company by the Company's auditors for services performed in the last two financial years and breaks down these amounts by category of service (for audit fees, audit-related fees, tax fees and all other fees):

-Financial Year Ended Audit Fees (1) Audit-Related Fees (2) Tax Fees (3) All Other Fees (4) December 31, 2018 \$114,084 \$63,500 \$11,009 \$Nil December 31, 2017 \$81,750 \$44,100 \$7,000 \$1,100
+Financial Year Ended Audit Fees (1) Audit-Related Fees (2) Tax Fees (3) All Other Fees (4) December 31, 2019 \$96,846 \$32,000 \$13,932 \$Nil December 31, 2018 \$114,084 \$63,500 \$11,009 \$Nil

-"Audit Fees" are the aggregate fees charged by the Company's auditors for the audit of the Company's consolidated annual financial statements, reviews of interim financial statements and attestation services that are provided in connection with statutory and regulatory filings or engagements.
+"Audit Fees" are the aggregate fees charged by the Company's auditors for the audit of the Company's consolidated annual financial statements and attestation services that are provided in connection with statutory and regulatory filings or engagements.

-- (2) "Audit-Related Fees" are fees charged by the Company's auditors for assurance and related services such as review of quarterly financial statements, that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees."
-For the fiscal year ended December 31, 2018, Audit-Related Fees include fees paid to the Company's auditors in respect of a base shelf prospectus that was filed with the securities commissions of all of the provinces and territories of Canada except Quebec, on September 12, 2018. - (3) "Tax Fees" are fees charged by the Company's auditors for tax compliance, tax advice and tax planning. - (4) "All Other Fees" are fees charged by the Company's auditors for products and services other than as set out under the heading "Audit Fees", "Audit-Related Fees" and "Tax Fees" Exemption in 6.1 of NI 52-110.
+(2) "Audit-Related Fees" are fees charged by the Company's auditors for assurance and related services such as review of quarterly financial statements, that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees."
+For the fiscal year ended December 31, 2018, Audit-Related Fees include fees paid to the Company's auditors in respect of a base shelf prospectus that was filed with the securities commissions of all of the provinces and territories of Canada except Quebec, on September 12, 2018.

+- (3) "Tax Fees" are fees charged by the Company's auditors for tax compliance, tax advice and tax planning. - (4) "All Other Fees" are fees charged by the Company's auditors for products and services other than as set out under the heading "Audit Fees", "Audit-Related Fees" and "Tax Fees" Exemption in 6.1 of NI 52-110.